Skip to main content

 Prerequisites

-• Docker & Docker Compose (for the memory server)
+• Docker & Docker Compose — The memory server runs in containers

 Step 1: Install the SDK